thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ## How do you use Knex.js to insert rows into a PostgreSQL table?

 The [`insert()` method](http://knexjs.org/#Builder-insert) creates an `INSERT` command.
 It accepts an object of key-value pairs to be inserted into a row in the table.
-List most Knex methods, the `insert()` method returns a promise.
+Like most Knex methods, the `insert()` method returns a promise.
 When the promise is resolved, the `then()` method's callback is triggered and given an object that contains the number of rows inserted.

 In the `index.js` file, write and save the following code.